Fiber Convex Bodies: Zonoids

 \subsection{Discotopes}

 In this section, we investigate the fiber bodies of finite Minkowski sums of discs in $\R^3$, called \emph{discotopes}.
 They also appear in the literature, see~\cite{sanyal_discotopes} for example.
-Discotopes are zonoids (because discs are zonoids see Lemma~\ref{lem:discotopeeq} below) that are not polytopes nor curved (see Section~\ref{sec:Smooth}) but still have simple combinatorial properties and a simple support function.
+Discotopes are zonoids (because discs are zonoids see Lemma~\ref{lem:discotopeeq} below) that are neither polytopes nor curved (see Section~\ref{sec:Smooth}) but still have simple combinatorial properties and a simple support function.
+For a deep analysis of this family of zonoids, we refer to \cite{GesMer:Discotopes}.
 We will see how in this case formula~\eqref{eq:FormulaZonsupp} can be useful to compute the fiber body.

 \begin{definition} Let $v\in \R^3$, we denote by $D_v$ the disc in $v^\perp$ centered at 0 of radius $\|v\|$. \end{definition}

 \begin{lemma} Discs are zonoids.
 If $a,b$ is an orthonormal basis of $v^\perp$, we define the random vector $\sigma (\theta):= \|v\| (\cos(\theta)a+\sin(\theta)b)$ with $\theta\in[0,2\pi]$ uniformly distributed.
 Then we have where we recall the definition of the Vitale Zonoid associated to a random vector in Proposition~\ref{prop:VitaleZon}.
 In other words we have: